sider/sider-docs/docs/advanced-settings/private-dependencies.md

 3. You can specify the description of the SSH key.
 4. Save.

-{% hint style="warning" %}
-Note that the private key cannot have a passphrase and must be an RSA key.
+> Note that the private key cannot have a passphrase and must be an RSA key.
-{% endhint %}

 ## Using SSH